sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ---- | ---- | ----------- | ------- | --------
 `routing_key` | `string` | Routing strategy for load balancing. | `"traceID"` | no

-The `routing_key` attribute determines how to route spans across endpoints.
+The `routing_key` attribute determines how to route signals across endpoints.
 Its value could be one of the following:
 * `"service"`: exports spans based on their service name.
 This is useful when using processors like the span metrics, so all spans for each service are sent to consistent collector instances for metric collection.
 Otherwise, metrics for the same services would be sent to different collectors, making aggregations inaccurate.